-The direct cause of this rant is this article by Molly Holzschlag.
-She talks about an initiative by some Microformats people to rebrand the term “Semantic HTML” to POSH (Plain Old Semantic HTML).
+The direct cause of this rant is an article by Molly Holzschlag.
+She talked about an initiative by some Microformats people to rebrand the term "Semantic HTML" to POSH (Plain Old Semantic HTML).

 "The idea behind POSH is to use an acronym a la AJAX to quickly disseminate the idea of semantic markup."

 Apparently, web designers are too stupid to think for themselves, and won't understand what "Semantic HTML" means, but wrapping this term in yet another acronym will magically help them understand.

 I'm not pulling the Ivory Tower Silicon Valley A-listers card here.
 That would be too easy.

 Anyway, in the comments Ian Muir replies: "If we have to make up goofy acronyms to get buy-in from the non-technical, then so be it! "

 Well call me a cynic, but I don't think we should be selling things like semantics; we should be doing it!
 I never sell my websites on technology, but on building something the client wants.
 The client usually has no need to understand the technical bits of the website.